 - The Verdict

-|Appearance||Classic; more luxurious looking||Still good option; many options with color|
+|Appearance||Classic; more luxurious looking||Still a good option; many colors to select from|

-|Cleanliness and care||Easier to see dirt and to clean||Dirt can hide; harder to clean|
+|Cleanliness & Care||Easier to see dirt and to clean||Dirt can hide; harder to clean|

-|Durability||Suscepticle to spills and dings, but lasts much longer||Can clean spills, but needs to be replaced much sooner|
+|Durability||Susceptible to spills and dings, but lasts much longer||Spills can be cleaned, but flooring needs to be replaced much fore frequently|

-|Sustainability||Natural, sustainable and environmentally-friendly||Made mostly from petroleum; not natural|
+|Sustainability||Natural, sustainable, and environmentally-friendly||Made mostly from petroleum; not natural|

 |Comfort||Harder material; not as comfortable||Softer material; more comfortable|

-|Safety||Possible tripping hazard; no cushion||Safer because it's soft and has cushion|
+|Safety||Possible tripping hazard; no cushion||Safer because it's soft and is cushioned|

-|Insulation and noise reduction||Colder and noisier||Warmer and quieter|
+|Insulation & Noise Reduction||Colder and noisier||Warmer and quieter|

 |Flooring Guide||Hardwood Flooring Guide||Carpet Flooring Guide|